Climate Change: Initiatives Aimed at Carbon Neutrality

 • PVC (wire coating)

-• Semiconductor materials (silicon wafers, photoresists, mask blanks, sealing materials, pellicles, synthetic quartz, glass substrates, high-purity silane, etc.)
+• Semiconductor materials (silicon wafers, substrates for gallium nitride epitaxial growth, photoresists, mask blanks, pellicles, synthetic quartz, glass substrates, high-purity silane, etc.)

 • Rare earth magnet